 India's developmental approach has earned it immense goodwill among the Afghan people.
 However, the "soft power" strategy has limitations.
-There is a domestic consensus in India that boots-on-ground is not an option.
 Thus, India is in the dilemma between continued soft-power or to aggressively push its hard power.

 While India's principled position that it will not directly or publicly talk to the Taliban until it engages the Afghan government, it is necessary that India stays abreast of all negotiations and isn't cut out of the resolution process.
-It is hoped that a robust channel is open between Indian intelligence agencies and all important
+It is hoped that a robust channel is open between Indian intelligence agencies and all important groups in Afghanistan, including the Taliban, in order to ensure that Indian